-As 2019 nears an end, a new and likely bloody political battle in Guinea is just unfolding.
-The West African country's 81-year-old president, Alpha Conde, is seeking to hold a constitutional referendum that would let him run in the 2020 election for a third term.
-The effort has already mobilized serious protests, setting the scene for more violent confrontations as opposition groups try to run out the clock on Conde's grand plan before next year's presidential vote.
-But as Guinea's president heads down the familiar path that so many of his African peers have trodden, it will come with similar pitfalls and likely ramifications for the resource-rich country's foreign suitors — and in particular, Russia.
+As 2019 comes to an end, a new and bloody political battle in Guinea is just beginning.
+The West African country's 81-year-old president, Alpha Conde, is pursuing a constitutional referendum that would enable him to run for a controversial third term in the country's 2020 election.
+The move has already mobilized a slate of serious protests, setting the scene for more violent confrontations as angry opposition groups try to run out the clock on Conde's grand plan before next year's presidential vote.
+But as Guinea's president heads down the familiar path of so many of his African peers have trodden before him, it will come with similar pitfalls and likely ramifications for the resource-rich country's foreign suitors -- and in particular, Russia....